FicekD/AgenticScheduler/README.md

   <img src="assets/screen.png" />
 </p>

+This app is useful when you have are running short on your five hour LLM usage and would like your agents to work when you are at work or sleeping.
+The recommended way of working is to first generate series of plans, either yourself or with a strong agent, then schedule execution prompts that reference these plans.
+Each action point creates a new branchm, you are then responsible for merging them together.

 ## How it works

 - **Scheduling** – Uses `node-cron` with configurable local times (defaults: 06:00, 11:00 and 16:00).